JavaScript Advance Interview Questions & Answers

 console.log(target) ==> {a: 1, b: 2}

-Object.assign() has a fallback that is when we have nested object then it only copy references of that one, means if we change nested object prop’s value it will reflect to target object as well.
+Object.assign() has a fallback that is when we have a nested object then it only copies references of that one, which means if we change the nested object prop’s value it will reflect to the target object as well.

 const obj = {a: 4, b: 6, c: {e: 3}};